 - Push-ups are much easier to learn.

-- Push-ups have easy variations for beginners.
+- Push-ups can be made easier or harder based on your experience level and strength.
 If you can’t do a classic push-up, you can do them from your knees or with your hands raised on a bench.

 - Push-ups work our shoulder joints through a larger range of motion, stimulating a greater number of overall muscle fibres.